scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

 A trial verson of `Either` incorporating the proposed fixes, and complete with test suites, is maintained [here][project].

+## Migration strategy ##

+As mentioned in Part 1, `LeftProjection`, `RightProjection`, and therefore also `Either`'s `left` and `right` methods, should be deprecated, as has been done in the trial version.

+All other changes involve adding new methods to `Either`, which is unlikely to break existing code.

   [enhance]: http://robsscala.blogspot.co.uk/2012/04/validation-without-scalaz.html
   [fix]:
   http://robsscala.blogspot.co.uk/2012/05/fixing-scalaeither-leftrightmap-returns.html